- Cultural Resource Centers

-Global Diversity Initiatives within the Division of student affairs at OSU are designed to provide leadership, administration, and management for institution wide objectives related to global learning.
-The focus is on supporting underrepresented student populations; both domestic and international, through programs that fall within the purview of Diversity and Cultural Engagement (DCE).
+Global Diversity Initiatives within the Division of student affairs at OSU are designed to provide leadership, administration, and management for institution-wide objectives related to global learning.
+The focus is on supporting underrepresented student populations; both domestic and international, through educational and community-building programs.

-Diversity & Cultural Engagement offers Global Diversity Initiatives for the campus community to help cultivate global citizenship through enhanced interaction and collaboration between domestic and international student groups.
-Working through a social justice lense, GDI develops programming to enhance student experience, wellbeing, community building and success for all minorities at OSU.
+Global Diversity Initiatives offers opportunities for the campus community to help cultivate global citizenship through enhanced interaction and collaboration between domestic and international student groups.
+Working through a social justice lens, GDI develops programming to enhance the student experience, wellbeing, community building and success for all students at OSU.

-Supported by the International Student Community Team, we look for ways to cultivate a culturally competent, globally knowledgeable, inclusive and socially responsible student body.
+Supported by the Global Beavers Team, we look for ways to cultivate a culturally competent, globally knowledgeable, inclusive and socially responsible student body.
 GDI currently offers the following initiatives:

-The International Student Community Team contributes to the development of an intentional and comprehensive plan of engagement that supports and enhances the Global Diversity efforts of DCE.
-As the functional arm of GDI; ISCT has four operational goals:
+GBT contributes to the development of an intentional and comprehensive student-led plan of engagement that supports and enhances the Global Diversity efforts at OSU.
+GBT is in its second year of operations and is a membership based program—our numbers grew to 380 students in one year with 48% domestic and 52% international student members.
+As the functional arm of GDI, Global Beavers Team has five operational goals:

-Four student leaders with exceptional passion and commitment to cross-cultural communication are selected to serve as ISCT team members.
+Four student leaders with exceptional passion and commitment for cross-cultural communication are selected to serve the GBT.
+This year, the team includes:

-The mission of ISCT is to facilitate cross-cultural learning.
-By joining ISCT as a member, you can sign up to enjoy culturally diverse experiences while also receiving rewards for your engagement.
-Your membership card will be stamped for every global diversity event you attend–making you eligible for three levels of rewards:
+The mission of GBT is to create a thriving community of OSU students who share a global vision and responsibility.
+By joining GBT as a member, you can sign up to enjoy culturally diverse experiences while also receiving rewards for your engagement.
+Your membership card will be stamped for every global diversity event you attend--making you eligible for 3 levels of rewards: